s-0-p-h-i-a/Engine_Modules/Full_Engine/Cylinder_and_Flywheel/README.md

 Modules are designed to be testable in isolation, with integration exposing timing and logic issues for refinement.

 ---
-## Servo Powering & Integration
+## Technical Challenges

+See [Technical Challenges](./Technical_Challenges.md) for detailed report of issues solved during development.

-First time working with a servo motor involved learning processes on both hardware and software levels.
+This project involved both hardware and firmware challenges, including:

-See [Flywheel RPM Repo](https://github.com/s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor) for process and build + test plans.
+* Reliable servo power and incremental actuation testing
+* Hall sensor integration and RPM timing logic
+* Cylinder state initialization and timing synchronization
+* Servo sweep logic and edge-case handling

 ---
 ## Next Steps